mmokijewski/simpleWordPressOnAWS/README.md

-# simpleWordPressOnAWS
+This is repository for single WordPress application hosted on AWS containing:
-Repository for single WordPress application hosted on AWS
+- IaC code using CloudFormation templates